jajaio/edu-quest/devlog.md

 rework a lot of my old freshman year code to be much cleaner and more productive.
 More on that later.

+# Dec 31st, 2017

+Working on this because I'm jacked on caffine and have nothing better to do.
+For some reason when the game starts it runs the attack and heal animation, and I found that it's referencing the attanim=playerattanim() or whatever it's called in the classes.py file.
+Why is this happening?
+I'm just defining the var as a function, so why does it run within the class?
+I'll ask Cole about it when school starts back up.